Protecting Bison

 Bison are naturally migratory; Yellowstone bison cross vast amounts of land and are instinctually driven to leave the harsh, high elevation plateau of the park in the winter and seek lower elevation habitat that is more conducive to calving and finding winter forage.

 However, wild bison are largely not tolerated on the landscape outside the park.
-Unlike other native wildlife such as elk, moose, and pronghorn – which for the most part are able to follow natural movement and migration patterns across the ecosystem – the movements of bison are severely regulated and restricted by archaic wildlife laws, state politics, fears around disease transmission, competition for grass, and latent discomfort with bison as a symbol of Indigenous power.
+Unlike other native wildlife such as elk, moose, and pronghorn – which for the most part are able to follow natural movement and migration patterns across the ecosystem – the movements of bison are severely regulated and restricted by archaic wildlife laws, state politics, fears around disease transmission, and competition for grass.

 Moving the Needle